- How to read aloud web pages from Safari, Twitter and other apps?

 - Assigning command to quick volume down-up and volume up-down works with the iPhone/iPad volume buttons so that’s an interesting accessible option available to everyone

 - Customization also affects the buttons on the screen.
 The iPhone it may show more buttons in the landscape mode which may be more useful.

-- Finally customization of buttons goes a bit beyond just navigation so you can also add some commands like bookmarking or adding the article linked to the currently read title from Headlines to Articles & Books.
+- Finally customisation of buttons goes a bit beyond just navigation so you can also add some commands like bookmarking or adding the article linked to the currently read title from Headlines to Books & Articles.

 What to do if the app is not working?

 First check if you are affected by some known issue in the iOS operating system.
 If you are not using the latest version of Apple’s operating system ensure that you have updated to the latest version.

 If you find some specific bug use the support contact to report it.

 If the app is not working at all or some major function is not working in most cases there is the problem on your device.
 The app is tested by Labsii and Apple before each release and it is highly unlikely that such problem may occur.